 In 2007, Sherman guided a Blue Hen team that started the season 2-10 to a final overall record of 32-23, including a mark of 18-11 in conference play, good enough for a share of the CAA regular season crown.
 The Blue Hens advanced to their second CAA championship game in four seasons, where they were defeated by VCU in the longest game in CAA tournament history.
 For his achievements, Sherman was named the CAA Coach of the Year.

-Seven of his former players - Yezzo (Washington), Nick Ferdinand (OF/Philadelphia), Carlos Alonso (IF/Philadelphia), Alex Buccholz (OF/Texas), Chad Kuhl (RHP/Pittsburgh), Matt Soren (RHP/Philadelphia), and Mike McGuire (RHP/Independent) - competed in minor league baseball in 2013.
+Seven of his former players - Yezzo (Washington), Nick Ferdinand (OF/Philadelphia), Carlos Alonso (IF/Philadelphia), Alex Buccholz (OF/Texas), Chad Kuhl (RHP/Pittsburgh), Brandon Hinkle (LHP/Toronto), and Matt Soren (RHP/Independent).

 Continuing the proud tradition of Delaware baseball, Sherman led his first team in 2001 to another brilliant season.
 The Blue Hens recorded a record of 45-15, won their fourth straight America East title, and advanced to the NCAA Regionals in Columbus, Ohio, where Delaware defeated host Ohio State, 5-4, in the opener before being eliminated with hard-fought losses to top seed Mississippi State (4-3) and Kent State (12-11).